 Qualifications

 Baucus Leaders are selected based on commitment to service, academic performance, and interest in a public service career (working for a U.S. federal, state, local, or tribal government, or nonprofit organization).
 The program is open to all current undergraduate and graduate students at Montana-based colleges and universities.
 Students must be in good academic standing at the time of applying.
-Students must be enrolled full-time at a Montana public college or university during Spring Semester 2024.
-Students from BIPOC, LGBTQ+2S, and marginalized communities are highly encouraged to apply.
+Students must be enrolled full-time at a Montana public college or university during Spring Semester 2026.
+Students from BIPOC, LGBTQ+2S, and underserved communities are highly encouraged to apply.

 Application Materials

-- 500 word statement about why you want to be a Baucus Leader and your commitment and interest in public service
+• 500 word statement about why you want to be a Baucus Leader and your commitment and interest in public service

-- Academic Transcript (can be unofficial)
+• Academic Transcript (can be unofficial)

 Applicant Selection Process

 The Institute will select two to three finalists for each internship.
-Finalists will be notified by email of their selection in late February or early March.
-The Baucus Leader for each placement will be selected by the DC office.
-There is NO guarantee that the congressional office or agency will interview finalists in making this determination.
+Finalists will be notified by email of their selection in late February.
+Finalists will likely be interviewed by the DC office either by phone or online, but there is no guarantee that an interview will be conducted as part of their selection process.
+The DC office has final selection of their Baucus Leader(s).
 A finalist may be required to submit additional application materials to that office.

-Applications are due Friday, December 8, 2023 at 5pm MST.
+Applications are due Friday, January 23, 2026 at 11:59pm MST.

 The Max Baucus Institute